Damages in Fort Worth Wrongful Death Cases

 Surviving family members could recover damages from the person or entity responsible for a fatal accident in a Fort Worth wrongful death claim.
 Generally, the surviving spouse, children, or parents of the deceased person may recover damages in a wrongful death case.
 The types of damages recovered depend on the relationship between the deceased and the survivors.
 The most common type include past and future loss of earning capacity, loss of care or support services, mental anguish, pain and suffering, medical bills, loss of consortium, and loss of inheritance.

 Most people are not aware of what the differences in economic and non-economic damages are.
-Attorneys typically walk people through the differences and how they would play out in a potential settlement or jury verdict.
+Knowledgeable wrongful death attorneys typically walk people through the differences and how they would play out in a potential settlement or jury verdict.
 As soon as possible, speak to an experienced attorney to learn about recoverable damages in Fort Worth wrongful death cases.

 What Are Considered Damages Under Fort Worth Law?

-Families should go about developing a list of the damages for a wrongful death claim by getting a wrongful death attorney.
+Families should go about developing a list of the damages for a wrongful death claim by getting a wrongful death attorney in Fort Worth.
 The general categories of damages are economic, non-economic, and punitive.

 Economic damages are a dollar amount a person has lost, resulting from an accident.
 It is usually based on bills or records.
 It is usually concrete and fact-based.
 Examples would be medical fees, property repair, lost wages, and future economic losses.